Stan Sakai: Career

 Sakai was the artist for Riblet, the back-up feature in the Bone spinoff miniseries and trade paperback, Stupid, Stupid Rat Tails.

 In 2013, Sakai illustrated the limited comic book series 47 Ronin, an adaptation of the famed story of the 47 Ronin written by Dark Horse Comics Publisher Mike Richardson and with Lone Wolf and Cub writer Kazuo Koike as an editorial consultant.

 The seventh episode of the 2012 Teenage Mutant Ninja Turtles animated series' fifth season, "Yojimbo", was written by Sakai and features Miyamoto Usagi, who has appeared in a few TMNT shows to date.

 In 2020, it was announced that Sakai would serve as an executive producer on the then-upcoming Netflix original animated series Samurai Rabbit: The Usagi Chronicles, which is based on Usagi Yojimbo.

 In April 2022, Sakai was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Sakai's contribution is an original Usagi Yojimbo story in which the main character comes to the aid of refugees fleeing the invasion of their land by a warlord, themes that speak to the events in Ukraine.

+In July 2025, during that year's San Diego Comic-Con, collectible company Thrilljoy collaborated with Sakai under their PIX! line in order to create an artist series figure of their mascot, Bloo.
+It released on their website as a pre-order during the convention and was only available for 48 hours.
+The company later released a figure of Usagi Yojimbo and a cherry blossom variation of the Sakai Bloo.